dasizis/dotNet5782_9171_7973/README.md

 <img src="./screen-shots/sign-up.jpg" width="300">

 You can press the `Sign In As Managar` and enter in manager mode or sign up for a new customer account and enter in customer mode.
-If you already have an account you can click on `Already Have an...` and get this scrren:
+If you already have an account you can click on `Already Have an...` and get this screen:

 <img src="./screen-shots/sign-in.jpg" width="300">

-you can always change mode by clicking `Log Out`
+you can always change mode by clicking `Log Out` and reconnecting.

 <img src="./screen-shots/log-out.jpg">

 #### Full Support of All Data Queries
+Very easy way to accsses accurate data.
 - Sort
 -  [ ] gif
 - Filter by all properies